Best Products UK

 Good

-The XTERRA FB150 is the £199 folding bike that keeps outscoring bikes three times its price on long-term reviews.
+The XTERRA FB150 is the budget-tier folding bike that keeps outscoring bikes several tiers above on long-term reviews.
 Folds to under 30cm, fits behind a wardrobe, 8 magnetic resistance levels, built-in pulse sensors.
-Stuff and Coach magazine both rate it as the best small-flat exercise bike money can buy.
-You won't break a Tour de France record on it — but for daily 30-minute cardio, it's the easiest £199 you'll spend on home fitness.
+Stuff and Coach magazine both rank it as the best small-flat exercise bike at this price point.
+You won't break a Tour de France record on it — but for daily 30-minute cardio, it's the easiest budget pick reviewers recommend for home fitness.

 Why we love it